Justin Britt: College career

-Britt played football for the Missouri Tigers from 2010 to 2013, after being redshirted for the 2009 season.
+Britt played college football for the Missouri Tigers from 2010 to 2013, after being redshirted for the 2009 season.

 He spent 2010 as a second string guard, before being promoted to starting left tackle for the 2011 season, starting all 13 games.
 He continued to be a starter in the offensive line for the remaining two seasons of his Missouri career, playing at both left and right tackle.

 Professional career

 Seattle Seahawks

-The Seattle Seahawks selected Britt in the second round (64th overall) of the 2014 NFL Draft.

-Britt won the right tackle job in training camp in 2014, and started there in the opening game of the season against the Green Bay Packers.
-Britt would start all 16 regular season games at right tackle for the Seattle Seahawks, as well as their divisional round playoff game against the Carolina Panthers, before missing the NFC Championship game with an injury.
-He was one of the worst pass blocking tackles in the NFL as a rookie, according to PFF.
-The Seahawks finished the season with a 12-4 record for an NFC West pennant, but lost to the New England Patriots in Super Bowl XLIX.
+The Seattle Seahawks selected Britt in the second round (64th overall) of the 2014 NFL draft.
+He won the right tackle job in training camp in 2014, and started there in the opening game of the season against the Green Bay Packers.
+Britt started all 16 regular season games at right tackle for the Seahawks, as well as their divisional round playoff game against the Carolina Panthers, before missing the NFC Championship game with an injury.
+He was one of the worst pass blocking tackles in the NFL as a rookie, according to Pro Football Focus.
+The Seahawks finished the season with a 12–4 record for an NFC West pennant, but lost to the New England Patriots in Super Bowl XLIX.

-After a poor showing at right tackle in the first preseason game of the 2015 season, Britt was asked to change from RT to LG.
+After a poor showing at right tackle in the first preseason game of the 2015 season, Britt was asked to change from right tackle to left guard.
 Britt was among the least effective pass blocking guards in football to start the season, but showed improvement.
 After being ranked 49th in pass protection, during weeks 5–10 he was ranked 33rd and weeks 11–13 he was ranked 27th.
 His run blocking became better as well.
 He started all 16 games at right guard.

 In the 2016 offseason the Seahawks moved Britt again, this time to center.
-Pete Carroll stated that they had this move in mind when they first drafted him in 2014.
-For his efforts in the 2016 season, Britt earned recognition as a Pro Bowl alternate at center.
+Head coach Pete Carroll stated that they had this move in mind when they first drafted him in 2014.

 On August 17, 2017, Britt signed a three-year, $27 million contract extension with the Seahawks.

-On November 12, 2018 during the Seahawks' week 10 matchup in Los Angeles, Britt engaged in a large altercation with Rams' Defensive Tackle Aaron Donald causing both benches to clear.
+On November 12, 2018 during the Seahawks' week 10 matchup in Los Angeles, Britt engaged in a large altercation with Los Angeles Rams' defensive tackle Aaron Donald causing both benches to clear.
 Following the game, Donald and Britt continued to throw punches at one another.
-Britt would be fined $20,000 for his part in the altercation.
+Britt was fined $20,000 for his part in the altercation.

 On October 29, 2019, Britt was placed on injured reserve with a serious knee injury.

 Britt was released by the Seahawks on April 27, 2020.

-The Green Bay Packers had Britt in for a tryout on September 7, 2020.
-On January 21, 2021, Britt had a workout with the Kansas City Chiefs, after spending the 2020 regular season as a free agent.